Scenario 1: Crashing Code Deploy (Dev)

 Root Cause

-The checkoutservice has a bug introduced in the most recent code change on the dev branch.
-The application panics with a nil pointer dereference when processing orders — specifically at main.go:242 in the PlaceOrder function.
-The Go runtime catches this as a SIGSEGV and the process exits.
+The adservice has a bug introduced in the most recent code change on the dev branch.
+The application hits a NullPointerException when serving ad requests — specifically in the getAds() method of AdService.java.
+The error is fatal and the JVM terminates.

 This is a code/application error, the most straightforward category of Kubernetes failures.
 The Kubernetes infrastructure is working correctly — it’s faithfully trying to run broken code.